19hours/sg-statutes/Acts/Workplace Safety and Health Act.md

 (c) an inspector; or

-(d) an authorised examiner,
+(d) an authorised officer appointed by the Commissioner under section 7(3),

+who, acting in good faith and with reasonable care, does or omits to do anything in the execution or purported execution of this Act.

+[Act 44 of 2017 wef 01/01/2018]

-for any damage done to any item specified in subsection (2) in the course of carrying out in good faith any prescribed examination or test of the item.
+(2) No liability shall lie personally against an authorised examiner who, acting in good faith and with reasonable care in the course of carrying out any prescribed examination or test, damages any one or more of the following items:

-(2) Subsection (1) shall apply only in respect of the following items:

 (a) a hoist or lift;